-- 13. What is retinal disparity?
-How much disparity do you need for normal stereoscopic acuity? - 14.
-Describe the "size/distance" (size constancy) hypothesis of certain visual illusions.
-Pick two such illusions and explain them in terms of this hypothesis. - 15.
-How can you enhance the impression of depth in a photograph or representational painting while viewing it?
-Why? - 16.
+- 14. How can you enhance the impression of depth in a photograph or representational painting while viewing it?
+Why? - 15.
 What do the McCollough effect and the spiral aftereffect have in common?
-What implications does the later have for models of motion perception? - 17.
+What implications does the later have for models of motion perception? - 16.
 What perceptual experience do you have if you paralyze the eye muscles and then attempt to move them to the left?
-Offer an explanation in terms of Erich von Holst's Reafference Principle.
+Offer an explanation in terms of Erich von Holst's Reafference Principle. - 17.
+What is change blindness?
+What does this phenomenon imply about our capacity to process visual information?